awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 the standard ``PutObject`` parameters:

 * ``'@KmsEncryptionContext'`` is a key-value pair which can be used to add an extra layer of security to your encrypted object.
 The encryption client must pass in the same key, which it will automatically do on a get call.
 If no additional context is desired, pass in an empty array.
 * ``@CipherOptions`` are additional configurations for the encryption including which cipher to use and keysize.
-* ``@MaterialsProvider`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key via AWS KMS.
-The KMS key id is provided in the constructor of the provider.
+* ``@MaterialsProvider`` is a provider which handles generating a cipher key and initialization vector, as well as encrypting your cipher key.

 .. code-block:: php